 Bánh xèo • Vietnamese sizzling pancake

 The best bánh xèo in Vietnam are usually found in street food stalls, as with much of Vietnamese cuisine.
-They are eaten hot off the pan with lettuce and a myriad of Vietnamese herbs like húng quế (Thai basil), tía tô (purple perilla), ngò/rau mùi (cilantro), bạc hà (mint).
+Specialized bánh xèo spots usually have 5-10 pans sizzling away at the same time.
+They are eaten hot off the pan with lettuce or mustard greens and a myriad of Vietnamese herbs like húng quế (Thai basil), tía tô (purple perilla), ngò/rau mùi (cilantro), etc., dipped in the classic savory and tangy Vietnamese nước mắm chấm.

-Though pork belly and shrimp are used traditionally, you can very easily make it vegetarian by substituting tofu, seitan, or veggies of your choice!
+Though pork belly and shrimp are used traditionally, you can very easily make it vegan by substituting with fake meat, tofu, seitan, and/or veggies of your choice- king oyster mushrooms are a great option!

 Bánh xèo • Vietnamese Sizzling Pancake